-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Lurasidone Sandoz.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking LAVIONE.

+This medicine helps most people with schizophrenia, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical treatment if you get some of the side effects.
+You may need medical attention if you get some of the side effects.